electricbookworks/electric-book-gui/README.md

       client: "-clientID from github oauth application configuration-"
       secret: "-secret from github oauth application configuration-"

-Get a personal access token from GitHub (Settings > Developer Settings > Personal access tokens) and place that and your GitHub username in `~/.ebw.yml`
+Get a personal access token from GitHub (Settings > Developer Settings > [Personal access tokens](https://github.com/settings/tokens).
+At "Select scopes", you currently only need to select `repo`.

+Place the token and your GitHub username in `~/.ebw.yml`:

     users:
         - token: